huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - **Wait** keeps running for the specified amount of time then succeeds.

 ## Composite Tasks ##
 Composite tasks provide a standard way to describe relationships between child tasks, such as how and when they should be executed.
 Contrary to leaf tasks, which are defined by the user, composite nodes are predefined and provided by the behavior tree formalism.
-They allow you to build branches of the tree in order to organise their sub-tasks (the children).
+They allow you to build branches of the tree in order to organize their sub-tasks (the children).
 Basically, branches keep track of a collection of child tasks (conditions, actions, or other composites), and their behavior is based on the behavior of their children.

+You can think of composite task as the backbone of the behavior tree formalist.
 Unlike actions and conditions, there are normally only a handful of composite tasks because with only a handful of different grouping behaviors we can build very sophisticated behaviors.
 Especially, the composite tasks consist of *selectors*, *sequences*, *parallels* and *decorators* that will be described in the next subsessions.

 ### Selector ###
 A selector is a branch task that runs each of its child behaviors in turn.
 It will return immediately with a success status code when one of its children runs successfully.
 As long as its children are failing, it will keep on trying.
 If it runs out of children completely, it will return a failure status code.